Skip to main content

 Edge Caching

-If your app consists of mostly routes that don’t change often, then you can cache the rendered output of your pages with edge caching.
-This will apply to your entire app and only endpoints with headers disallowing caching will ignored by the edge cache.
+If your app primarily serves endpoints with data that doesn’t change frequently, you can use edge caching to cache the responses.
+This will apply to your entire app, except for endpoints that explicitly include headers preventing caching, which the edge cache will ignore.
 You can prevent caching by updating the route’s response to have response.cache_control.no_store = True

 from datetime import datetime